berlino/ec/Readme.md

-#  Communicating Natural Programs to Humans and Machines : Leveraging Language for Program Synthesis
+#  Communicating Natural Programs to Humans and Machines
-This repository is the official implementation for the language-guided program synthesis experiments in **Communicating Natural Programs to Humans and Machines** (Section 5, Leveraging Language for Program Synthesis).
+This repository is the official implementation for the language-guided program synthesis experiments in **Communicating Natural Programs to Humans and Machines** (Section 5, Executing Natual Programs).
 The paper is currently under review.
 This repository and branch is a static branch designed to reproduce the results in the paper.

 ![banner](./docs/arc-data-collection.jpg "Banner")